jhpyle/docassemble/_docs/functions.md

 * `phone_number_part("555-212-5623", 1)` returns `'212'`.
 * `phone_number_part("555-212-5623", 2)` returns `'5623'`.

-The function takes an optional keyword argument `country` that is used to format the phone number according to the national conventions.
+The function takes an optional keyword argument `country`, a [ISO 3166-1 alpha-2] country code, that is used to format the phone number according to the national conventions.
 If `country` is not provided, the [`get_country()`] function is used to determine the applicable country.

 # <a name="tasks"></a>Functions for tracking tasks